mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQQuery&methodsSyntax.md

 - the expression must be translated into a query written in a language understandable by the external repository, e.g. an SQL query if the expression is to be executed in a relational database
 - the query must be transferred somehow to the database management system (another process), often implemented remotely on a different hardware and system platform
-- After receiving the query, the external process begins to execute it, carrying out the operations described therein, provided, of course, that they are positively authorized in the context of some identity and its permissions
+- after receiving the query, the external process begins to execute it, carrying out the operations described therein, provided, of course, that they are positively authorized in the context of some identity and its permissions
-- After completion of the execution, the result is returned in the form of a stream of values.
+- after completion of the execution, the result is returned in the form of a stream of values.
 This string can be further processed locally by subsequent program instructions

-To avoid compromising your imagination and patience too much, I promise we'll discuss a specific example to illustrate this scenario soon.

 Now let's go back to the previous example and try to summarize the effect of using a LINQ expression.
 Due to the need to gain access to external data, we must clearly distinguish two phases in the algorithm: